Chase Sapphire Reserve Versus Preferred – Which Is Best?

 What is Chase Pay Yourself Back?

 This is like paying for charges you’ve already made.
 You have up to 90 days to pay yourself back, and it’s straightforward.
-You select the charge and apply the points – they charge, then gone.
+You select the charge and apply the points – they charge, then they’re gone.

 Superior Trip Insurance Coverage

-A lot of travel cards recently eliminated trip insurance but not Chase!
+A lot of travel cards recently eliminated trip insurance, but not Chase!
 Both the Sapphire Preferred and the Reserve have excellent travel insurance benefits.

 Some highlights that make the Reserve travel insurance superior: